yshin1209/InternetOfBioMEMS/README.md

   - One (1) Resistor (10K ohms)
   - One (1) Protoboard
   - Jumper wires
-  - One (1) USB A to USB B cable (for connecting Arduino to Computer)
-  - One (1) Photoresistor (GM5539) or any BioMEMS sensor compatible with Arduino
-  - One (1) LED or any BioMEMS actuator compatible with Arduino
-  - One (1) Resistor (10K ohms)
-  - One (1) Protoboard
-  - Jumper wires
   - [Arduino Software] [arduinoSoftware]  (Integrated Development Environment)
   - [Node.js] [node]: An open-source, cross-platform runtime environment (uses Javascript)
   - [Johnny-five] [jf]: The Javascript Robotics Programming Framework